50 Fun Names for Boy Cats

 Congratulations!
 You just adopted a kitten.
 But what do you name him?
 Here are 50 options.

-Boy cats have distinctive personalities.
-Find a name that matches his coat color or other markings, as well as his actions.
-Here are 50 name options (and the meanings behind them) for your new kitten/cat.
+Boy cats can have distinctive personalities.
+Find a name that matches his coat color or his markings, as well as his demeanor.
+Here are 50 name options (and the meanings behind them) for your new male kitten/cat.

 Angus: A Scottish name for strong cats who love their independence.